IAkumaI/SphinxsearchBundle/README.md

 }
 ```

-Now bundle can auto convert search results to entities if you will search for one index.
+Now bundle can auto convert search results to entities if you will search for one index or define a *index_name* attribute in sphinx config.
 To to this, first configure index names, for example:
 ``` yml
 # app/config/config.yml